liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 **Self service**

 The benefit for self-service migration is that you have full control over your process and timing, and you determine the pace of migration.
-Using [Migration Manager](/sharepointmigration/mm-get-started), you're able to leverage your own IT resources rather than having to invest in outside expertise.
+Using [Migration Manager](/sharepointmigration/mm-get-started), you're able to use your own IT resources rather than having to invest in outside expertise.

 **Microsoft FastTrack**